-So like today, you prepare your questions in writing - it will be good.
-You can also ask while you are here, just like what Eng Bee did.
-So your question is very important.
+So, like today, if you prepare your questions in writing - it will be good.
+You can also ask while you are here, just like what Sister Eng Bee did.
+So, your question is important.
 I realise, with the question, at least I can explain it to you more clearly.
-If not clearly also clearer, and then you can actually develop the understanding faster because if you don't ask, you know what will happen?
-Every time when I ask you all 'got any question or not?'- Everybody just looks at the (floor) mat.
-Because you all are shy, understand or not?
+You can develop the understanding faster because if you do not ask, do you know what will happen?
+Every time when I ask you all 'do you have any question?'- Everybody just looks at the (floor) mat.
+Because you all are shy.
 If you want to learn something, you must break free from that shyness.
 Inquire into it - Who is shy?
-The thought that perceives with that wrong view is shy.
-Not you because your nature is beautiful, understand or not?
-That's why no need to hold on to the image of "who you are?"
+The thought that perceives with wrong view is shy.
+Not you because your nature is beautiful.
+That is why no need to hold on to the image of "who you are?"
 The 'ego' is shy.
 Shy of what?
 The ego is shy of itself.
-Break it, understand or not?
-Be 'yourself', be your natural being.
+Break it, be 'yourself', and be natural.
 Just relax and be 'yourself'.
-Be with your true nature, don't try to pretend and act like something else inside there, understand or not?
-When you are with your true nature, you are very relax and happy.
-You don't have to suppress your feeling.
+Be with your true nature, do not try to pretend and act like something else inside there.

+When you are with your true nature, you are very relaxing and happy.
+You do not have to suppress your feeling.
 You can just express it out because you got nothing to be shy.
-Nothing to worry about, - about what people say, because there is understanding already, and that you are being sincere.
+Nothing to worry about, about what people say, because there is understanding already, and that you are being sincere.
 When you are sincere, honest and true, to 'yourself' you are beautiful.
-Then no more fear, no more emotion, no more shyness and those 'ego' things.
-That's why all the shame, etc - everything is from your thoughts borne of delusion.
+Then no more fear, no more emotion, no more shyness and those 'egoic' thinking.
+That is why all the shame, etc. - is from your thoughts borne of self-delusion.
 When you understand, your mind is free, completely free.
 Then it is so beautiful, you can use it with so much clarity and understanding.
-And this form and mind is for you to use, understand or not?
-Karmic ally conditioned out, for you to use to live life, to experience all of the beauty and wonders of life but yet it is not you, understand or not?
-That's why you can be the happiest person in this world.
-You can use it (the body) yet you don't have to worry about it getting old, getting sick and die.
-And finally you don't have to worry about Life anymore, you just live life.
+And this form and mind is for you to use because it is Karmic ally conditioned out, for you to come to this existential world to live life, to experience all the beauty and wonders of life.
+Yet it is not you, do you understand?
+That is why you can be the happiest person in this world.
+You can use it (the body), yet you do not have to worry about it getting old, getting sick and die.
+And finally, you do not have to worry about Life anymore, you just live life.
 That is real wisdom leading to the understanding of what life is all about.
-Not to be deluded by this form and mind anymore, no more clinging to it, worrying about it and constantly creating all those unnecessarily fear, worry and anxiety, etc via attachment and craving.
-Ok, we have to end now, so let us do the sharing of merits, transferring of merits then you can make your aspiration.
+Not to be deluded by this form and mind anymore, no more clinging to it, worrying about it and constantly creating all those unnecessarily fear, worry and anxiety, etc. via attachment and craving.
+Ok, we must end now, so let us do the sharing of merits, transferring of merits then you can make your aspiration.